Identification-robust inference for the LATE with high-dimensional covariates: Empirical Illustrations

-Within this study, the exclusion restriction condition would be violated if the location of the cities in the straight-line corridor is associated with urban population growth through a channel other than the railroad.
+Within this study, the exclusion restriction condition would be violated if the location of the cities in the straight-line corridor were associated with urban population growth through a channel other than the railroad.
 The author asserts that the exclusion restriction is satisfied in Hornung (\citeyear{hornung2015railroads}, pg.
-714), \begin{adjustwidth}{1.25cm}{1.25cm} \textit{When estimating the reduce-form relationship of urban growth on location in the straight-line corridors, we find no correlation with the pre-railroad growth during 1831-1837.} \end{adjustwidth} In the context of this study, it is noteworthy that the adoption of railroad technology by cities located on a straight line between two important cities was randomly assigned.
+714), \begin{adjustwidth}{1.25cm}{1.25cm} \textit{When estimating the reduced-form relationship of urban growth on location in the straight-line corridors, we find no correlation with the pre-railroad growth during 1831-1837.} \end{adjustwidth} In the context of this study, it is noteworthy that the adoption of railroad technology by cities located on a straight line between two important cities was randomly assigned.
 This random assignment arises because the positioning of these cities along such lines was not intentionally controlled by any specific entity.
 In 19th-century Prussia, the government did not dictate railroad construction due to financial limitations.
 Instead, the decision fell to individual city councils negotiating with private railroad enterprises.
 Hence, each city had the autonomy to determine whether or not to proceed with railroad construction.
 Within this study, ``compliers'' refer to (1) cities situated on the straight line between two major cities AND eventually established a railroad station, and (2) cities NOT on such a line AND did NOT get a train station.
 The second part does not exist in this study as mentioned in Hornung (\citeyear{hornung2015railroads}, pg.
 731), \begin{adjustwidth}{1.25cm}{1.25cm} \textit{One limitation of using IV estimation approaches lies in the fact that we can only estimate the local average treatment effect of railroad access for cities in the straight-line corridors.} \end{adjustwidth} We implement the proposed method on the city-level railroad data from \cite{hornung2015railroads}.
 As outlined in Table 5 of \cite{hornung2015railroads}, the first-stage F-statistics vary between 26.46 and 38.29.
-This variation suggests instrument weakness based on the $tF$ critical value function proposed by \cite{lee2022valid}.
-We conducted a re-analysis by incorporating the polynomial and interaction terms of the original covariates, and present the results in Table 1.
-The sample spans from $N=898$ cities with the dimensionality of covariates $\dim(X)=204$, to $N=926$ cities with $\dim(X)=212$.
+This variation suggested instrument weakness based on the $tF$ critical value function proposed by \cite{lee2022valid}.
+We conduct a re-analysis by incorporating the polynomial and interaction terms of the original covariates, and present the results in Table \ref{tab:empirical_results}.